anquanscan/sec-tools/README.md

 [tools-tbhm](https://github.com/danilabs/tools-tbhm): Tools of "The Bug Hunters Methodology V2 by @jhaddix"
 [VBAObfuscator](https://github.com/oriolOrnaque/VBAObfuscator): VBA Macro obfuscator
 [RoguePortal](https://github.com/vincenzogianfelice/RoguePortal): A Phishing WIFI Rogue Captive Portal! :smiling_imp:
 [foal](https://github.com/FoalTS/foal): Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
+[outis](https://github.com/SySS-Research/outis): outis is a custom Remote Administration Tool (RAT) or something like that.
+It was build to support various transport methods (like DNS) and platforms (like Powershell).